 ✔ How credits will be applied to out-of-state schools.

-Just as contributions to a Section 529 Plan are not treated as income to the designated beneficiary, they also are not deductible by the contributor.
+Just as contributions to a Section 529 Plan are not treated as income to the designated beneficiary for federal income tax purposes, they also are not deductible by the contributor.

 Exclusion of Accumulating Earnings from Gross Income

 Prior to a distribution from a Section 529 Plan, the earnings inside the account (including both ordinary income and capital gains) will not be includible in the federal gross income of either the designated beneficiary or the contributor.
 (As discussed below, earnings are not taxed by the states either.)